fayyadhk/X-Booking-Web-Application-Report/README.md

 ## Challenges/Difficulties in Develop the Application
 - Unable to create a log out feature outside of Jetstream because there are unidentified codes which we unfamiliared to modify the Jetstream.
 Instead, We included the Jetstream DashBoard which has logout feature in our system.
-- The difficulties to record a data in Booking Page due to complications in Routing and Controller.
+- The difficulties to record a data in Booking Page to generate the calculation of price and record data due to complications in Routing and Controller.